micuat/CodingChallenges-Alt/README.md

     * 1b: p5 does not have preload
     * 1b: p5 / p5js have different pixel order
     * 1b: p5 cannot set color with `color(string)`
+    * 2: p5 does not have preload
+1. A Star: none

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version